how to take your pet’s vital signs

 The best way to do this is to determine your pet’s rate of respiration at rest (in other words, not right after a game of Frisbee or chasing the laser pointer).
 A healthy dog takes between 12 and 24 breaths per minute, and a healthy cat takes between 20 and 30 breaths per minute.

 To measure breathing rate, count the number of times the chest expands in 10 seconds and multiply by six.
 You can do this either by watching your pet or resting your hand on the ribs.

 Normal respiration should not make any noise, and should require very little effort.
-Of course, if you have a brachycephalic breed like a Pug, English Bulldog, Himalayan or Persian, a little snort from time to time can be expected!
+Of course, if you have a brachycephalic breed like a Pug, English Bulldog, Himalayan cat or Persian cat, a little snort from time to time can be expected!

 A normal body temperature for dogs and cats is around 100.5 to 102.5°F. And yes, the best measure of true body temperature is taken rectally with a thermometer, so you might want to distract your pet with a treat or toy while you take the temperature.
 If you (or your pet) aren’t comfortable with that particular method, the next best tool is an ear thermometer or “touch-free” infrared thermometer made for animals.